ATC To Resume Imran Farooq Murder Case Hearing On August 28 - UrduPoint

 The hearing of a case pertaining to murder of Muttahida Qaumi Movement (MQM) leader Imran Farooq will be resumed on August 28

-The hearing was adjourned by an Anti Terrorism Court (ATC) on Friday without any proceedings due to summer vacations in courts.
+The hearing will be resumed by an Anti Terrorism Court (ATC) which earlier adjourned the proceedings due to summer vacations in courts.

 The Islamabad High Court (IHC) in a stay order had stopped the ATC from further proceedings into the Imran Farooq murder case till the decision.